 Here are key aspects of the Bobath approach:

-- Individualized Focus: Tailored to the young person’s needs, ensuring patient-specific outcomes.
+- Individualised Focus: Tailored to the young person’s needs, ensuring patient-specific outcomes.

-- Holistic Strategy: Integrates both physical and cognitive elements, focusing on improving overall body coordination and function.
+- Holistic Strategy: Integrates physical and cognitive elements, improving overall body coordination and function.

 - Dynamic Adaptability: Adjusts NDT interventions as the patient progresses, responding to changes in needs and abilities.